mne-tools/mne-bids/CONTRIBUTING.md

 or pull requests for changes to the code.

-Once the implementation of a piece of functionality is considered to be bug free and properly documented (both API docs and an example script), it can be incorporated into the `main` branch.
+Once the implementation of a piece of functionality is considered to be bug free and properly documented (both in the API docs and with an example script), it can be incorporated into the `main` branch.

 To help developing `mne-bids`, you will need a few adjustments to your